kbrunik/HOPP/README.md

 software assesses optimal designs for the deployment of utility-scale hybrid energy plants, particularly considering wind, solar and storage.

+## Note on ProFAST
+The ProFAST model is distributed with HOPP but operates under a separate license agreement.
+Users must agree to the license terms of ProFAST located at `ProFAST/InternalUseTermsForDownloadableSoftware-ProFAST.docx`.

 ## Software requirements
 - Python version 3.5+ 64-bit